koto/exceed-mitm/README.md

 Details
 -------
 Upon connecting to Cluster Manager (TCP port 5500), EoD Client sends 4 bytes: `\x01\x01\x00\x00`, in turn CM responds with 4 bytes, negotiating the version of the protocol to use.
-Respond from current CM version is : `\x0b\x00\x00\x00`.
-Such a reponse triggers SSL handshake (similar to STARTSSL mechanism), credentials are then sent in encrypted SSLv3 connection:
+Response from current CM version is : `\x0b\x00\x00\x00`.
+This triggers SSL handshake (similar to STARTSSL mechanism), credentials are then sent in encrypted SSLv3 connection:

 Wireshark dump of the beginning of connection: